Jefferson County Express Consent Hearing Guide

 Jefferson County DUI License Suspension & ALR Hearing

-Time is of the essence.
-Following a DUI arrest in Jefferson County, you have an extremely limited window to act.
-You MUST request an ALR hearing within 15 days of your arrest.
-This is a critical deadline, and missing it will result in an automatic suspension of your driver's license.
+Following a DUI arrest in Jefferson County, you have a very limited time to request an ALR hearing to challenge a potential license suspension.
+This deadline is 7 calendar days from the date of your arrest.
+Missing this deadline results in an automatic suspension of your driver's license.

 Automatic License Suspension